Designer Alena Capra talks about current trends in the industry

 You are considered to be a design icon.
 What has been your inspiration and how has the journey been so far?

-I absolutely love design, and am inspired by many things…including fashion.
+I absolutely love the design and am inspired by many things…including fashion.
 To me, fashion and design go hand in hand.
 Many of the color and pattern trends we see in clothing, we see a variation of in design.
 I also love getting design inspiration from my travels.
 My design journey is still ongoing, and what I love is that no one day of work is ever the same!
 It never feels like work, because what I do is my passion.
 Meeting many interesting and inspiring people along the way is one of my favorite things.

 Which are the current projects you’re working on?